Do Dating Sites Help With Asexual Dating?

 - Pinning down a profile and going through the question and answer phase of preliminary dating can help you learn more about yourself.

 - Knowing that other people like you are also seeking relationships helps you to feel validated in your experience.

 You may be a person who enjoys cuddling or even kissing your emotional partner, but you may find a partner who does not enjoy any physical expressions of intimacy.
-Although neither of you may experience sexual attraction or desire, you would still need to compromise on other levels of displaying affection.
+Although neither of you may experience sexual attraction or desire, you would still need to compromise on other display affection levels.

-If you're having trouble compromising on physical intimacy, either with a sexually-inclined partner or an asexual partner, consider utilizing couples therapy for setting mutual boundaries and expectations.
+If you're having trouble compromising physical intimacy, either with a sexually-inclined partner or an asexual partner, consider utilizing couples therapy to set mutual boundaries and expectations.

 What If You Don't Want To Use A Dating Site?

-Although dating sites have many benefits for asexual people searching for partners, you do have other options as well.
-The best way to look for potentially fitting partners without using a website is to think about the kind of person you would be comfortable within a relationship and start spending time at the kinds of places those people spend time at.
+Although dating sites have many benefits for asexual people searching for partners, you have other options.
+The best way to look for potentially fitting partners without using a website is to think about the kind of person you would be comfortable within a relationship with and start spending time at the kinds of places those people spend time at.

 Also, pay attention to the people who frequent your favorite places.
 A compatible date may be right under your nose.